borisdiakur/marked/README.md

 You will have to provide HTTP Basic Authentication as well.

-_marked_ supports basic authentication  through the URL user info: http://user:password@rest-of-the-url or through the fields provided in the macro configuration.
+_marked_ supports basic authentication through the URL user info: http://user:password@rest-of-the-url (backward compatibility) or through the fields provided in the macro configuration.
 The second one is the recommended approach to avoid show the clear password in the Confluence Space when an error arises.

 ### 2. I get a PKIX path building failed error.
 What's that?